 A guide helps when it comes to untangling the graffiti artists’ tags and subtle (or not so subtle) political connotations.
 My guide gave me a potted history of the deep-seated divisions between the country’s Liberal and Conservative factions, a schism that is closing today but which often plays out on the city’s underpasses and warrens of backstreets.

 I was struck by the beauty of one piece in particular, which depicted the face of an indigenous person.
 Emanating from her hair were corn kernels, a traditional Colombian food source, and a hummingbird, a national symbol.

-I’d also recommend setting aside an hour or two to explore the Museo del Oro (Gold Museum), a three-story El Dorado of more than 35,000 pre-Colombian gold items made by the country’s indigenous peoples.
+I’d also recommend setting aside an hour or two to explore the Museo del Oro (Gold Museum), a three-storey El Dorado of more than 35,000 pre-Columbian gold items made by the country’s indigenous peoples.
 The finds displayed come from all over Colombia, from the southern border with Ecuador to the northern Caribbean shores.

 In one darkened circular room, the Sala de Ofrenda, the relics are displayed all around the perimeter: lighting artfully illuminates different glinting objects in turn.
 Some of the pieces are minute hair or body decorations used by Colombia’s coastal Kogi people.
 Others are offerings that the indigenous Muisca people would cast into lakes to placate their gods.

 The Paloquemao Market is located in a shabbier, more workaday area of the city, but it’s an excellent place to experience a slice of real Bogotano life.
 This unpretentious food market sells all kinds of fish, vegetables, meat, and flowers, but you’re really here for the pyramids of home-grown exotic fruits, which you can sample fresh from the stalls or have blended into smoothies and juices.